 To help us determine the social challenges in our 5th & 6th grades, we created a survey.
 The whole middle school took the survey in class, and then the 8th graders looked at the results.

 We then created a Powerpoint to show the middle school.
 This presentation provided information about rumors, bullying and gossip.
 It also showed quotes from the survey about how students felt about the social climate in the middle school.
-Everyone was very surprised to see what their classmates thought about how students treat each other at FSM.
+Everyone was very surprised to see what their classmates thought about how students treat each other at FSMN.

 Some of the quotes about bullying, gossip, and rumors in the middle school were: